Matt Sorum: Other ventures

 He made an appearance in an episode of FSN Sport Science, when a test was undertaken to determine if a professional basketball point guard had faster hands than a drummer.

 In 2010 and 2011 Sorum appeared on the reality show Rock 'n Roll Fantasy Camp.
 He appeared as one of the counselors guiding a new band in a music competition.

-In 2012, Matt Sorum, and Ace Harper, formed the band Diamond Baby and are both featured in the music video, "The Last Rockstar" with actresses Jane Lynch, Juliette Lewis, and the late Verne Troyer."
+In 2012, Sorum and Ace Harper formed the band Diamond Baby and are both featured in the music video "The Last Rockstar" with actresses Jane Lynch, Juliette Lewis, and the late Verne Troyer.
 In 2012, Sorum and Jane Lynch created Adopt the Arts to save the arts from being eliminated from Los Angeles elementary schools.

 In 2014, he worked with Animals Asia and adopted a moon bear that had been on a Chinese bear-bile farm, when her bile was extracted for traditional medicine.
-He hoped to draw attention to the abuse that bears suffer on the farms in China and Vietnam.
 He has since become an ambassador for the cause.

-Sorum is also an auxiliary member of the Cooper-fronted rock supergroup Hollywood Vampires, appearing on the band's eponymous 2015 debut studio album and playing drums at the band's high-profile Rock in Rio show on September 24, 2015, as well as preceding warm-up shows at The Roxy on September 16 and 17.
+Sorum is also an auxiliary member of the Cooper-fronted rock supergroup Hollywood Vampires, appearing on the band's eponymous 2015 debut studio album and playing drums at the band's Rock in Rio show on September 24, 2015, as well as preceding warm-up shows at The Roxy on September 16 and 17.
 Sorum played with the Hollywood Vampires during their February 2016 Grammy Award Performance.

-In 2018, at iconic conference and festival SXSW, Matt Sorum, who is the former drummer of Guns N' Roses, unveiled Artbit, a distributed-ledger platform that enables both artists and fans to share and monetise artistic talent from anywhere across the globe.
-Artbit addresses the issue of little monetary return for emerging artists in our digitally-led music industry.
-Upon launch Artbit users will be able to produce live shows and performances through the platform, linking locations to any of Artbit's virtual stages.
+In 2018, Sorum unveiled Artbit, a distributed-ledger platform that enables both artists and fans to share and monetise artistic talent from anywhere across the globe.

 Personal life

-On October 12, 2013 Matt married his longtime girlfriend Ace Harper in Palm Springs, California.
-Their daughter, Lou Ellington Sorum, was born on June 11th, 2021.
+On October 12, 2013, Sorum married his longtime girlfriend Ace Harper in Palm Springs, California.
+Their daughter was born on June 11, 2021.

 In a 2014 interview, Sorum stated that he became a vegetarian.